unpoly/unpoly/src/unpoly/pages/loading-state.md

 Loading state
 =============

-After a user interaction, Unpoly offers many methods to provide instant feedback while waiting for the network.
+Unpoly offers many tools to instantly show loading state after a user interaction.

-This increases the perceived responsiveness of your application.
+By quickly signaling that the app is working, you can make your interface appear more responsive.

 Styling active elements
 -----------------------

 (There is an example on up.status, but maybe leave nav/up-current out of it)